fgnass/classname-variants/README.md

 ### Default variants

-You can use the `defaultVariants` property to set defaults:
+If you define a variant it becomes a required prop unless you specify a default (or the variant is boolean).
+You can use the `defaultVariants` property to specify defaults:

 ```ts
 {